Cheap flights to Moscow

 At the city’s centre, the Red Square has seen battles, military parades and the collapse of the Soviet Union on Victory Day.
 Walk the cobbles of the traffic-free square today and capture on camera the scenic Kremlin Towers and St Basil’s Cathedral.
 You’ll witness modern developments grow alongside the old city including the Federation Tower, set to be the tallest building in Europe.

 If you’re a culture vulture you’ll be amazed by brilliant ballet and opera performances at the Bolshoi Theatre and awesome acrobatics of the Moscow State Circus.
 Plus, Moscow’s lively nightlife can keep even the most energetic party people entertained.
 Back in daylight, enter a world of excess and wander the lavish halls of Moscow’s two main shopping centres GUM and TSUM.
 Or, escape the bustle of the city and peek into 1930s Russia with a trip to Patriarshy Prudiy (Patriarch's Pond).

-The process can take up to several weeks.
-The lead time for visas can vary depending on your nationality and the purpose of your trip.
-Please make sure to check with the relevant Russian authorities well in advance, or click here for more information on visa requirements.
+Please make sure to check with the relevant Russian authorities well in advance, or visit the Visa Central site for more information on visa requirements.

 IMPORTANT: you will not be allowed to fly if you are not in possession of all the necessary documentation.

 The Summer Ballet Festival sees nearly one month (4 August to 2 September) of regular performances held at the Novaya Theatre in the verdant Hermitage garden, a particularly attractive spot in the summer months.
 Among this year's performances are Tchaikovsky's Swan Lake and The Nutcracker, as well as Giselle, Spartacus and La Traviata (Ulitsa Karetnyy Ryad, novayaopera.ru).